Skip to main content

 We are a Firm with a culture of having strong values and we take legislation and compliance seriously.
 We have a Modern Slavery Policy which sets out our obligations under the Modern Slavery Act 2015.
 We are committed to opposing modern slavery and forced labour in all forms and do not tolerate forced labour either within our business itself or within our supply chain.
 We expect our supply chain (whether direct suppliers or those that directly or indirectly supply our direct suppliers) to share the same values.

-• We have adopted a Modern Slavery Policy and Supplier Code of Conduct.
-We request all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose the principles on their respective suppliers.
+Our latest Modern Slavery Policy and Supplier Code of Conduct require all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose equivalent principles on their respective suppliers.

 Back To Top